 - You don't have an account on Shamu.

 - There could be a problem with the login nodes.
 The RCSG Staff will be working on the issue until resolved.
 Always check the RCSG mailing list.
 We announce any scheduled and non-scheduled down times to the mailing list.

 - Your account on Shamu has expired.
 Students by default are granted one (1) year access to Shamu.
 Students will need to have their sponsor or PI notify the RCSG to have their account extended.
 Faculty and staff accounts do not expire.

-If you need to change your passphrase, please contact the OIT Help Desk or go to the UTSA Passphrase Portal
+If you need to change your passphrase, please contact the UTS Tech Cafe or go to the UTSA Passphrase Portal

 to reset your passphrase.